hejohns/hejohns.github.io/_posts/aruba.md

 Although maybe it's because we went from bottom of the barrel ~2010 era retail wifi, to ~2015 enterprise wifi.

-Uses a 1.35mm 12v barrel connector, I think (or PoE, if you happen to have that).
+Uses a 1.7/4.0mm 12v barrel connector according to the docs (or PoE, if you happen to have that).

 TODO: update with potentially-useful-for-other-people details, once we get power supplies for the other two hopefully mesh APs.
 No more powerline!!